Table of contents

 It is therefore a good idea to discuss the matter with an experienced mortgage broker who can guide you on the most appropriate mortgage in Spain for your specific circumstances.

-7. Income tax implications
+7. Income tax implications for landlords

 Regardless of whether you actually rent-out the property, in Spain, non-resident property owners must pay the non-resident income tax.
 This is effectively an income tax on 'imputed' rental income from the property.